New Zealand: The South Island

 Included Meals: Breakfast

-After breakfast, complimentary transportation is provided from your Queenstown hotel to the Queenstown Airport based on the departure time for your flight to Christchurch.
-A representative from Queenstown Taxis will meet you in the lobby of your hotel and assist with your transportation.
-Should you encounter any challenges locating the taxi, please call the company’s local representative at +64 3 450 3000.
+After breakfast, complimentary transportation will be provided from your Queenstown hotel to Queenstown Airport, timed according to your flight departure to Christchurch.
+A Queenstown Taxis representative will meet you in the hotel lobby and assist with your transfer.

 Included Meals: Breakfast